 - McKinney Falls State Park: Located within Austin city limits are smooth limestone pools and picturesque waterfalls that are perfect for swimming or hiking.

-- Mount Bonnell: With only 102 stairs to the top, even little kids can make it to the peak of the highest viewpoint in the city.
+- Mount Bonnell: With only 102 stairs to the top, even little kids can make it to the peak of one of the highest viewpoints in the city.

 Travel tip: While you’re in the area, stop by Mayfield Park and Preserve to catch a glimpse of the beautiful peacocks that roam the grounds.